Curriculum

 CO MTSS graphic

 At University Park, our goal is to educate the whole child.
 As a result, we include 20 minutes of social/emotional learning in each classroom everyday.
-Our teachers follow the Positive Action evidence based curriculum to support social/emotional learning in the classroom.
+Our teachers follow the Second Step evidence-based curriculum to support social/emotional learning in the classroom.
 This program teaches students the connections between their thoughts, feelings, and actions.
 Teachers also utilize other tools, such are classroom circles to support the social/emotional learning in their classrooms.

 English Language Acquisition (ELA)

 We typically have 10 or more languages spoken at UPark during any given year.
-We have two teachers who provide pull-out, small group dedicated English instruction for our multilingual student body.
+We have a dedicated teacher who provides pull-out, small group English instruction for our multilingual student body.
 Each of our classroom teachers is ELA-E certified to provide language acquisition support for all students.
-We also have a native language tutor who speaks Cantonese, Mandarin, and English, supporting our myriad of students from China as well as other students needing language support.
 This makes UPark a wonderful place of cultural and linguistic diversity, which is celebrated each year during our Multicultural Night.

 Music and Drama